baking-bad/tezos-on-tezos/README.md

 $ operator run_node
 ```

 Runs rollup node in synchronous mode, with logs being printed to stdout.
+Also RPC is available at `127.0.0.1:8932` on your host machine.

 ## Facade